Ann ArborMobility Summit

 8:30am-5:30pm followed by a networking reception

-Meeting of the Minds, in partnership with Ann Arbor SPARK and Ann Arbor-Ypsilanti SmartZone, is convening a unique one-day thought leadership summit in Ann Arbor focused on emerging autonomous mobility and smart city solutions.
-Participants have the first-of-its-kind opportunity to tour the recently opened American Center for Mobility (formerly Willow Run) and experience live demos from OEMs and mobility start-ups on the private track and infrastructure assets, followed by small group discussions and workshops.
-Participants are encouraged to stay for Ann Arbor’s TechTrek on June 15th, which spotlights over 70 local tech start-ups and gazelles.
+Meeting of the Minds, in partnership with Ann Arbor SPARK and Ann Arbor-Ypsilanti SmartZone, convened a unique one-day thought leadership summit in Ann Arbor focused on emerging autonomous mobility and smart city solutions.
+Participants had the first-of-its-kind opportunity to tour the recently opened American Center for Mobility (formerly Willow Run) and experience live demos from OEMs and mobility start-ups on the private track and infrastructure assets, followed by small group discussions and workshops.
+Participants were encouraged to stay for Ann Arbor’s TechTrek on June 15th, which spotlights over 70 local tech start-ups and gazelles.

-Meeting of the Minds will convene 110 global thought leaders in downtown Ann Arbor on June 14, 2018 to share best practices, lessons learned and key insights that are accelerating new mobility solutions and autonomous technology in cities.
+On June 14, 2018, Meeting of the Minds convened 151 global thought leaders in downtown Ann Arbor to share best practices, lessons learned, and key insights that are accelerating new mobility solutions and autonomous technology in cities.

-Morning plenaries will dive into current mobility challenges, gaps and opportunities in the Ann Arbor-Detroit-Ypsilanti region, followed by global best practices to prepare for the electric, shared and autonomous revolution.
-Sessions will take a deep dive into key technology, policy, and financing tools for cities and emerging solutions from national and global examples.
-Morning plenaries will be followed by small group discussions over lunch with plenary speakers to continue the conversation and build partnerships.
+Morning plenaries discussed current mobility challenges, gaps and opportunities in the Ann Arbor-Detroit-Ypsilanti region, followed by global best practices to prepare for the electric, shared and autonomous revolution.
+Sessions took a deep dive into key technology, policy, and financing tools for cities and emerging solutions from national and global examples.
+Morning plenaries were followed by small group discussions over lunch with plenary speakers to continue the conversation and build partnerships.

-In the afternoon, all 110 summit participants will have the opportunity to attend the first of its kind behind-the-scenes site visit of the recently opened American Center for Mobility (formerly Willow Run) for a special access tour of the private track, tunnel, intersections, cityscape, and suburban grid built specifically for AV testing.
-In addition, participants will experience live demos from Ford, Iteris, Derq, Substrate, Trillium, Cimcon Lighting, RoadBotics, Visteon, and Polysync.
-This will be followed by small group, facilitated workshop discussions to dive into emerging trends, lessons learned and next steps.
+In the afternoon, all 151 summit participants had the opportunity to attend the first of its kind behind-the-scenes site visit of the recently opened American Center for Mobility (formerly Willow Run) for a special access tour of the private track, tunnel, intersections, cityscape, and suburban grid built specifically for AV testing.
+In addition, participants experienced live demos from Ford, Iteris, Derq, Substrate, Trillium, Cimcon Lighting, RoadBotics, Visteon, and Polysync.
+This was followed by

 The Ann Arbor Mobility Summit is made possible by the generous support of these organizations.